Ready to say goodbye to debt for good? Learn More

 New Jersey Wage Garnishment Process

-If a creditor in New Jersey would like to use a wage garnishment to collect on a debt, they first have to file a lawsuit in court to get a money judgment against you.
+If a creditor wants to garnish your wages in New Jersey, they must first file a lawsuit in court and get a money judgment against you.

 SoloSuit is an affiliate partner, which means Upsolve may earn a small commission if you choose to use their paid service.
 This helps keep our services free.